How to use

 Additionally, VisualCard can parse calendars, but only after you've installed a separate library, called VisualCard.Calendar, that is responsible for handling calendars that are built upon the following vCalendar versions:

-To parse calendars, you can use the CalendarTools class that contains the following functions:
+To parse calendars, you can use the CalendarTools class.

-These functions return the list of cards from multiple contacts that may be detected by the vCard parser.
-When parsing is done, it returns an array of Card instances that hold information about the contact.
-You can consult the supported parts in the below page:
+These functions return the list of calendars that may be detected by the vCalendar parser.
+When parsing is done, it returns an array of Calendar instances that hold information about the calendar.

 Just like vCards, you can also save calendars by calling the SaveTo() function on a Calendar instance that holds information about a calendar you want to save.
-Currently, it allows you to specify the method of saving:
+Currently, it allows you to save using one of the following methods:

 You can group the properties by appending a group name and a dot before the actual property.